-The sample job step in Figure 7 on page 101 takes the listing transforms file from a previous ABO step and merges it with one or more LANGX file members to create 'optimized' LANGX members.
+The sample job step in Figure 7: Sample job step to create an 'optimized' LANGX side file on page 99 takes the listing transforms file from a previous ABO step and merges it with one or more LANGX file members to create 'optimized' LANGX members.
 (Refer to ABO documentation for the complete optimization JCL, which this sample job step can be appended to.)
 If the listing transforms file is a PDS(E), it must specify a member name.
-In Figure 7 on page 101, the input is a LANGX data set (DD:IPVLANGX); alternatively, it could be a compiler listing (DD:IPVLCOB) or a SYSDEBUG data set (DD:IPVSYSDB).
+In Figure 7: Sample job step to create an 'optimized' LANGX side file on page 99, the input is a LANGX data set (DD:IPVLANGX); alternatively, it could be a compiler listing (DD:IPVLCOB) or a SYSDEBUG data set (DD:IPVSYSDB).